-While you’re at it, give your mantel decor a refresh.
+While you’re at it, give your mantel decor a refresh with our spring mantel decor ideas.
 Put a vase on each end and keep them filled with fresh flowers — or some artificial ones that won’t require any watering.
 Add a few touches of pastel for Easter, personal notes and photos for Mother’s Day, and patriotic decor that will offer a seamless transition into the summer holidays.

 Summer Mantel Decor

 Have your summertime mantel decor reflect the joy associated with these warmer months.
 Feel free to keep using vibrant colors, but keep your textures light.
 There will be time to use heavier textures in the winter.
 Keep your vases out and display flowers from the local farmer’s market or, even better, ones from your own garden.